Lisztaganx/android_device_huawei_HWDUA/README.md

 ```bash
 chmod +x ~/bin/repo
 ```
-3. Create a directory where you want to download the TWRP Minimal Manifest 9.0 Source Code and cd to it.
+3. Create a directory where you want to download the TWRP Minimal Manifest 9.0 Source Code and `cd` to it.
 4. Run
 ```bash
 ~/bin/repo init --depth=1 -u https://github.com/minimal-manifest-twrp/platform_manifest_twrp_omni.git -b twrp-9.0
 ```
 to initiate the TWRP repository.

 5. Run
 ```bash
 ~/bin/repo sync
 ```
 to download the source code.
 (Use arguments `-j1` to improve perfomance in some cases and `--force-sync` to fix stuff sometimes)

 6. After the source code is downloaded, clone the device tree into the respective device/huawei/HWDUA directory.
 (For example, `Android.mk` should be located in `twrp_repo/device/huawei/HWDUA/Android.mk`)
-7. Acquire (from your device) and replace the files which I did not provide in the respective device tree directory (see above, first table).
+7. Acquire (from your device) the files which I did not provide and replace them accordingly in the respective device tree directory (see above, first table).
 8. Run
 ```bash
 . build/envsetup.sh